 Focus on Safety

-THE LATEST: The CRTPA adopted the agency’s annual safety targets at the February 19, 2024 CRTPA Meeting.
+• The CRTPA adopted the agency’s annual safety targets at the February 18, 2025 CRTPA Meeting.
 For more information, click here.

 The goal of safety in the transportation planning process is to reduce fatalities and serious injuries on all public roads.
-Advancing safety requires a collaborative and integrated approach.
-Such an approach brings together partners to leverage resources for a common goal: increasing safety on our roadways.
+Advancing safety requires a collaborative and integrated approach bringing together partners to leverage resources for a common goal: increasing safety on our roadways.

 As the transportation planning agency for the CRTPA region (Gadsden, Jefferson, Leon & Wakulla counties), safety in the transportation planning process is our top priority.
 Unfortunately, recent federal data identifies that pedestrians deaths in the United States increased 77 percent from 2010 to 2021.

-Relatedly, the most recent data for the CRTPA region, like the United States, also identifies an increase in fatalities for some of the most vulnerable users: pedestrians and bicyclists.
-Although data varies from year to year, pedestrians and bicyclist fatalities in the CRTPA region increased between 2022 and 2023*, as shown on the right (*note: 2023 data from Signal Four Analytics not yet finalized).
+Most recent data for the CRTPA region identifies that fatalities and serious injuries for some of the most vulnerable users (pedestrians and bicyclists) remain a concern for the region.
+Although data varies from year to year, pedestrians and bicyclist fatalities in the CRTPA region slightly decreased between 2023 and 2024, as shown on the graph to the right* (Data source: Signal Four Analytics).

 In terms of all roadway users (including pedestrians and bicyclists), statewide every day 8 people are killed and 49 people are seriously injured on Florida’s roadways.
-Data from the Florida Department of Transportation (FDOT) reflect that within the CRTPA region both serious injuries and fatalities slightly decreased between 2021 and 2022, as shown below (source: FDOT State Safety Office’s Crash Analysis Reporting (CAR) database).
+Long term trends reflect that serious injuries have been decreasing while fatalities have remained consistent in the CRTPA region, as shown to the left* (source: FDOT State Safety Office’s Crash Analysis Reporting (CAR) database & Signal Four Analytics).

 The issue of transportation safety is a broad one touching many factors, including some outside of the direct purview of the CRTPA.
 These include vehicle design, roadway design, traffic enforcement, and road user behavior (including vehicle drivers, pedestrians and cyclists).
 As a result, a collaborative approach is required to address the issue of transportation safety in the CRTPA region.